Kristina01111000/Drws_site/README.md

 Things to do when quizzes are back:
-- fix the titles
 - check all the questions -> there were typos
-- check all the graphs
-- put image in the link at bottom? stephen
 - fix up the quiz page
 - remove teh yiin/yang graph from the 40Q
-- check logos
 - see if there is a way to capture names from the box at the bottom, or just delete it
-- remove coupon from bottom/add something else he wants there
 - see if i can add a link